FabianGosebrink/offering-solutions-html/homepage/content/blog/2019-12-22-configuring-angular-libraries.md

 }
 ```

-In the `public-api` export the file to make it visibile to the outside world:
+In the `public-api` export the file to make it visible to the outside world:

 ```js
 export * from './lib/lib-configuration'; // <-- Add this line